-One of the things I love about living in the Midwest is the fall weather, and I remember it fondly now that we’re in the middle of the long dark winter.
+One of the things I love about living in the Midwest is fall, and I love that it’s happening right now.
 The crisp leaves crunching under feet, the bright sun overhead, and the cooler breeze against my skin all encourage me to spend time outside.
-Instead of having to wear heavy winter coats, I can put on layers of cute clothes: scarves around my neck, sweaters on top of pullovers.
+Instead of having to wear heavy winter coats or as little as comfortable in the summer heat, I can put on layers of cute clothes: scarves around my neck, sweaters on top of pullovers.
 It is a lot of fun to mix and match.
 But, once I’m inside, I want to be cozy.
 I want to curl up with a book, sip a hot cocoa, and pet my cat.
 I don’t want to feel the breeze on my skin anymore.
 Fortunately, getting rid of a drafty window is a lot like dressing for fall.

 Locating the Drafty Windows